 Comparing data is an important part of data science.
 The QQ plot is an excellent way of making and showing such comparisons.
 These comparisons are usually made to look for relationships between data sets and comparing a real data set to a mathematical model of the system being studied.
+This type of probability plot is great for testing sample data, residuals, finding a theoretical quantile, or finding a specific data point.
 We’re going to share how to make a qq plot in r.

 What is a QQ plot?

-A QQ plot; also called a Quantile – Quantile plot; is a scatter plot that compares two sets of data.
+A QQ plot; also called a Quantile Quantile plot; is a scatter plot that compares two sets of data.
 A common use of QQ plots is checking the normality of data.
-However, they can be used to compare real-world data to any theoretical data set to test the validity of the theory.
+This is considered a normal qq plot, and resembles a standard normal distribution through the reference line and value distribution.
+However, they can be used to compare real-world data to any theoretical data set to test the validity of the theory, including a uniform distribution, confidence intervals, sample quantiles, an exponential distribution, or a cumulative distribution function.
 They can actually be used for comparing any two data sets to check for a relationship.
 It works by plotting the data from each data set on a different axis.
 If the distribution of the data is the same, the result will be a straight line.
+Each data value of the dataset is plotted along this reference line using the scale parameter, though a general qq plot differs from a histogram figure in that it moves along both the horizontal and vertical axis, and can be used with any common distribution, sample size, empirical quantile, plot type, numeric vector, or linear model to create order statistics such as standard deviation, ylim, and linear regression.

 The qqplot function in R.